 As part of this activity you could get your students out in the garden identifying the mini beasts they find.
 Use our Mini beast identification key to help you do this.
 Your students could also find out what creatures live in the school's compost bins using our fun activity, Who lives in a place like this.

-Use the Worms up close activity to learn more about the worms you find in your garden and use our new Slug It!
-Mapping UK slugs activity to find out more about these garden visitors.
+Use the Worms up close activity to learn more about the worms you find in your garden or study slugs using our Identify a slug - body parts spotter guide to learn more about these garden visitors.

 Plant Pathology: Plant Crime Scene Investigation (CSI)